 Nonvolatile memory type Amount (Size) Does this memory store customer data?
 Does this memory retain data when power is removed?
 What is the purpose of this memory?
 How is data entered into this memory?
-How is this memory write-protected?
+How is this memory write- protected?
 HP Sure Start flash (select models only) 8 MB No Yes Provides protected backup of critical System BIOS code, EC firmware, and critical computer configuration data for select platforms that support HP Sure Start.
-Data cannot be written to this device via the host processor.
+For more information, see Data cannot be written to this device via the host processor.
 The content is managed solely by the HP Sure Start Embedded Controller.
 This memory is protected by the HP Sure Start Embedded Controller.
-For more information, see Using HP Sure Start (select products only) on page 106.
+Using HP Sure Start (select products only) on page 119.
 Real Time Clock (RTC) battery backed-up CMOS configuration memory 256 bytes No Yes Stores system date and time and noncritical data.
 RTC battery backed-up CMOS is programmed using Computer Setup (BIOS), or by changing the Windows date & time.
 This memory is not write- protected.
 Controller (NIC) EEPROM 64 KB (not customer accessible) No Yes Stores NIC configuration and NIC firmware.
 NIC EEPROM is programmed using a utility from the NIC vendor that can be run from DOS.
 A utility must be used to write data to this memory and is available from the NIC vendor.
-Writing data to this ROM in an inappropriate manner will render the NIC non- functional.
-DIMM Serial Presence Detect (SPD) configuration data 256 bytes per memory module, 128 bytes programmable (not customer accessible) No Yes Stores memory module information.
-DIMM SPD is programmed by the memory vendor.
-Data cannot be written to this memory when the module is installed in a computer.
-The specific write-protection method varies by memory vendor.
-System BIOS 9 MB Yes Yes Stores system BIOS code and computer configuration data.
-System BIOS code is programmed at the factory.
-Code is updated when the system BIOS is updated.
-Configuration data and settings are entered using the Computer Setup (BIOS) or a custom utility.
-NOTE: Writing data to this ROM in an inappropriate manner can render the computer nonfunctional.
-A utility must be used for writing data to this memory and is available
+Writing data to this ROM in an inappropriate manner will render the NIC nonfunctional.